WildCodeSchool/dojo-php-likes/README.md

 ## Instructions

-Create a function `getLikes` which receives an array of names, and returns:
+Create a function `likes` which receives an array of names, and returns:

 - [] => "Be the first to like this".
 - ["Cartman"] => "Cartman likes this".